GoNOMAD Contributors: Where We Went in 2010

-Old Sacramento is a story we learned, about how the city was raised up by as much as 20 feet to avoid the damaging floods that came so many springs.
+Old Sacramento is a story we learned about, about how the city was raised up by as much as 20 feet to avoid the damaging floods that came so many springs.
 The city has preserved some of the land at the lower level, and they have a replica of the old town complete with wooden covered portico sidewalks and other memories.

-The gigantic California Railroad Museum as well as the city's leafy "Fabulous Forties" residential neighborhood rounded out our tour, which included seeing Governor Schwarzenegger's office (with a life-size black bear made of metal) and his weekday residence, a suite at a nearby Hyatt.
+The gigantic California Railroad Museum, as well as the city’s leafy “Fabulous Forties” residential neighborhood, rounded out our tour, which included seeing Governor Schwarzenegger’s office (with a life-size black bear made of metal) and his weekday residence, a suite at a nearby Hyatt.
 We had lunch in his favorite lunch hangout too.

 On the second half of my California trip, I drove up the Pacific Coast Highway to Fort Bragg and then to Mendocino.
 I had heard so much about the hippy-dippy lifestyle and the fact that marijuana has been practically legalized, so I wanted to see for myself what that was all about.

-I enjoyed meeting Cherie Stoia, a chef who does all raw food cooking, and kayaked in Fort Bragg.
+I enjoyed meeting Cherie Stoia, a chef who does all raw food cooking, and kayaking in Fort Bragg.
 Then I met an old friend who like many of the denizens of Mendocino, enjoys his medical marijuana and says life in that famous little burg is pretty laid back

 In May I took my first ‘man-cation,’ and traveled to Spokane, Washington.
 Here we mixed up a series of enjoyable man thrills, beginning with a flight over the Prosser Butte, a high mesa in Eastern Washington with farm fields all around.
 It was dusk, and our flight in the ultralight aircraft piloted by Denny Reed was like flying on a motorcycle.
 Beautiful!

 Later on we drove four-wheel ATVs and fished in a trout stream.
-Another highlight was the Dry Fly Distilling Company, where they've discovered that people love gin and vodka but REALLY love whisky.
+Another highlight was the Dry Fly Distilling Company, where they’ve discovered that people love gin and vodka but REALLY love whiskey.
 They make it small batches and we sampled their various elixirs in the laboratory.

 Then in July I took one of the inaugural flights from New York City to Manchester, England, on American Airlines.
 Touring the touristy yet fascinating city of York was a treat, with its walkable Roman walls, and the immense Minster cathedral in the center.